 To gain a better understanding of how our analyzers work for soil flux measurements, download our Greenhouse Gas Flus Measurement Guide.

 Complete Solution for Environmental Research – Gas Analyzer and Software

 Gasmet’s gas analyzers are reliable, easy to use and operated with the Calcmet software.
 The software collects, stores and visualizes the FTIR spectra of the sample gas and analyzes the concentrations of gas components.
 This software is designed to maximize portability and ease of use, enabling one-click measurements and immediate results.

 One of the most reliable and flexible technologies for gas analysis is the FTIR, which stands for Fourier Transform Infrared Spectroscopy.
 It is a powerful gas measurement technology for the simultaneous measurement of multiple gases.
 All of the gases in the sample can be measured simultaneously because the entire infrared spectrum is scanned at once.
 This makes it possible to analyze, identify and quantify even more gas components after the initial measurements.

 Why Choose Gasmet?

-The purchase of a gas analyzer can be a significant investment, and it requires a lot of time and effort to go through all of the options available on the market.
+The purchase of a portable gas analyzer can be a significant investment, and it requires a lot of time and effort to go through all of the options available on the market.
 Customers choose partners who best understand their changing needs and offer continuous support.
 We understand these needs and offer flexible and proven solutions that benefit you by meeting all of your gas analysis needs.
 We help you choose the right technology and solutions to ensure a worthwhile investment while offering world-class after-sales services provided by our vast partner network.